 The whole country looks forward to this most important of Lao festivals, and people come from far and near to revere and celebrate That Luang.

 Many Lao living abroad come back to visit their families in Laos during That Luang festival period.
-I'd also recomment anyone who plans to visit the country to come this time of year.
+I'd also recommend anyone who plans to visit the country to come this time of year.
 For those interested in Lao culture, it is a good opportunity to observe the culture through Lao festivals.The weather is also nice and cool (no rain), the city, especially Vientiane, is more lively.
-However, as this is peak time for tourists hotels are often booked up.
+However, as this is peak time for tourists, hotels are often booked up.
 It is a good idea to book your hotel in advance.
-If you are looking for a great selection of places to stay with discount prices, visit Vientiane Hotel for more information.

 The so-called wax castles have been a part of Lao lifestyle for many years, and bringing one to Pha That Laung on this occasion is believed to bring considerable merit.